terite/terite.github.io/_posts/2013-09-16-mac-php-dev-setup.markdown

 ---
 layout: post
-title:  "PHP 5.4+ Development on OS X"
+title:  "Modern PHP Development on OS X"
 ---

 OS X 10.8 comes with Apache 2.2.22 and PHP 5.3.15 (with Suhosin).